Jewels of Mary, Queen of Scots: Jewels for wedding in Paris

 Mary's mother, Mary of Guise, asked her to buy a chiming watch for her, from a maker who worked for Henry II.
 Mary was betrothed to the French prince Francis, and was given jewels to wear which were regarded as the property of the French crown.
 Her jewelled appearance at their wedding in 1558 included a necklace with a pendant of "incalculable value", described as "a son col pendoit une bague d'une valeur inestimable.
 Mary wrote that Henry II of France, Catherine, and her uncles had each given her a brodure de piarrerie, a border (perhaps for a French hood) set with precious stones.

 Days after becoming Queen of France, Mary asked Diane de Poitiers to take an inventory of the late king's jewels, before she went into exile.

 On the day of her wedding, suspended at her forehead from her crown, was the famous ruby called the "Egg of Naples".
 Mary's mother-in-law, Catherine de' Medici, gave her the necklace and pendant which she had commissioned from goldsmiths in Lyon and Paris.
 By the time of Mary's marriage, Mathurin Lussault was known as Mary's goldsmith.
 Other goldsmiths who worked for the wedding ensemble were; Jean Joly, Jean Doublet (the Dauphin's goldsmith), and Nicolas Vara, a gilder and engraver.
 Denis Gilbert trawled the shops of Paris for rings and stones, and a lapidary called Badouet supplied 58 emerald buttons.
 Two merchants from Lyon, Pierre Vast and Michel Fauré, supplied a faceted diamond set in a shield for the necklace that Catherine de' Medici gave Mary on her wedding day.
 The diamond cost 380 livres.
 Claude Héry supplied a cabochon diamond, costing 292 livres.
 The pendant may have been the jewel later known as the Great H of Scotland.

 On 6 July 1559, Mary, as Reine dauphine, ordered counterfeit precious stones for masque costumes from a painter Éloi Lemannyer, for the weddings of Elisabeth of Valois and Margaret of Valois.
 Lemmanyer, an usher of the Dauphin's chamber, provided 1,262 imitation rubies, diamonds, and emeralds.
 Henry II of France was injured at a tournament and died on 10 July.
 Mary asked the Duchess of Valentinois to make an inventory of the French king's cabinet and all his jewels.

+Mary gave the English diplomat Nicholas Throckmorton a silver gilt cup.
 In the 1570s, Mary sent her godchild, a daughter of the French ambassador Michel de Castelnau, a jewel which had been a present in her childhood from Henry II as a pledge of her affection to the girl and her family.